junxit/us-congress-bills-114/metadata.md

 - 2016-11-29 — Placed on the Union Calendar, Calendar No. 655.
 - 2016-11-29 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-834.
 - 2016-11-29 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-834.
+- 2016-12-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-12-06 — Considered under suspension of the rules. (consideration: CR H7208-7209)
+- 2016-12-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1219.
+- 2016-12-06 — Mr. Bishop (UT) moved to suspend the rules and pass the bill, as amended.
+- 2016-12-07 — Considered as unfinished business. (consideration: CR H7301)
+- 2016-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 1 (Roll no. 611). (text: CR 12/7/2016 H7208-7209)
+- 2016-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 1 (Roll no. 611).(text: CR 12/7/2016 H7208-7209)